Harry Potter and the things we haven’t seen beforet seen before

 We decided to have a day out last weekend so I could finally meet eldest daughter’s boyfriend’s mum, Rachael.
 A lovely lady I have heard lots about but had yet to meet.
 There was only one place for this meet up: a pub for lunch.
 Actually that isn’t strictly true.
 The main focus of the day was a trip to the Warner Bros studio for the Harry Potter tour.
 But who can resist a cheeky pub lunch first?
 We have been a few times before but Rachael hadn’t so it seemed like the ideal place to go.

-Fuel saved on, puddings devoured we were all set and whilst the teens and Rachael wandered off and did the full tour and looked at everything I decided to find some things I hadn’t seen before.
 It’s easy isn’t it to visit somewhere a few things and assume you have seen everything and then not really see things when you go again?
 There are often themed events going on which are a great way to find out things that you might not have learned about before, or see props that have not been seen before.
-When we went it was all about Bludgers and Broomsticks which is on until September 1st.
-So lots of focus on Quidditch, a subject I am no expert on so it was fun to find out more.
+When we went it was all about Bludgers and Broomsticks, we have had Christmas events, and WandWeek.
+Now it is all about Harry Potter and the things we haven’t seen before

 I must have walked past this dressing table 20 times in the past and yet I have never really looked at it.
 The fact there is a school photo of cute children propped up against the mirror.
 And pizza boxes at the back.
 They made me smile.